vistuleB/wly/writerly/README.md

 ```

 The loader will indent the contents of `chapter1.wly`, `chapter2.wly` and `chapter3.wly`
-by 4 spaces and then append the concatenated contents of those files (according to the lexicographic order
+by 4 spaces and then append the concatenated contents of those files, according to the lexicographic order
-of the filenames) to the contents `__parent.wly`.
+of the filenames, to the contents of `__parent.wly`.
 This process is pursued recursively through subdirectories.

 <!-- This is an example directory structure: -->